gregorisbachtsevanos/gregorisbachtsevanos/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
 I'm Gregoris Bachtsevanos, a passionate developer with a strong foundation in full-stack development, specializing in front-end technologies.
 I enjoy crafting dynamic, user-friendly interfaces while also diving deep into back-end logic to create efficient and scalable web applications.
-I'm driven by a passion for coding, always striving to improve my skills, solve complex challenges, and build applications that make a meaningful impact/
+I'm driven by a passion for coding, always striving to improve my skills, solve complex challenges, and build applications that make a meaningful impact.

 ## 🌟 Skills